jordan-benjamin/buf/README.rst

 Version History
 ***************

-- 1.0.0a1: First release of buf to PyPI!
+- 1.0.0a1: First release of buf to Test PyPI!
+- 1.0.0a6: First release to PyPI proper.